-Shares of Common Stock

-Warrants to Purchase up to Shares of Common Stock
+3,174,602 Shares of Common Stock Warrants to Purchase up to 1,587,301 Shares of Common Stock

-Pursuant to this prospectus supplement and the accompanying prospectus, we are offering up to shares of our common stock.
-The common stock and warrants will be sold in units, with each unit consisting of one share of common stock and one half (1/2) of a warrant, with each whole warrant exercisable to purchase one share of common stock at an initial exercise price of \$ per unit.
-Units will be sold to investors in this offering at a negotiated price of \$ per unit.
+Pursuant to this prospectus supplement and the accompanying prospectus, we are offering up to 3,174,602 shares of our common stock, par value \$0.001 per share, and warrants to purchase up to 1,587,301 shares of our common stock.
+The common stock and warrants will be sold in units, with each unit consisting of one share of common stock and one half (1/2) of a warrant, with each whole warrant exercisable to purchase one share of common stock at an initial exercise price of \$20.00 per share of common stock.
+Each warrant will be exercisable at any time on or after the date of issuance and will expire five years from the date of issuance.
+Each unit will be sold to investors in this offering at a negotiated price of \$15.75 per unit.
 Units will not be issued or certificated.
 The shares of common stock and warrants will be issued separately but can only be purchased together in this offering.
-We refer to the shares of common stock issuel in this offering, and the warrants to purchase common stock issued in the accompanying prospectus.
+We refer to the shares of common stock issued in this offering, and the warrants to purchase common stock issued in this offering, collectively as the securities.
+The shares of common stock issuable from time to time upon exercise of the warrants are also being offered pursuant to this prospectus supplement and the accompanying prospectus.

 Our common stock is listed on the Nasdaq Capital Market under the symbol "OGXI."
-On October 15, 2010, the last reported sale price of our common stock on the Nasdaq Capital Market was \$18.14 per share.
+On October 18, 2010, the last reported sale price of our common stock on the Nasdaq Capital Market was \$18.75 per share.
 There is no established public trading market for the warrants, and we do not expect a market to develop.
 In addition, we do not intend to apply for listing of the warrants on any national securities exchange.